oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb/migrate-to-adb.md

 - _Analyze Migration Activities:_ Database Migration Workbench offers robust tools for monitoring and troubleshooting your recently completed migrations.
 Database Migration Workbench also offers clean-up tools that aid in recovering important disk space from dump files.
 This lab covers both of these features.

 - _Analyze Migrated Database Performance:_ Migrating a database can change the execution plans of SQL statements, resulting in a significant impact on SQL performance, resulting in performance degradation.
-Database Migration Workbench is integrated with [SQL Performance Analyzer (SPA)] (https://docs.oracle.com/en/database/oracle/oracle-database/19/ratug/sql-performance-analyzer.html) which can help correct these issues.
+Database Migration Workbench is integrated with [SQL Performance Analyzer (SPA)] (<https://docs.oracle.com/en/database/oracle/oracle-database/19/ratug/sql-performance-analyzer.html>) which can help correct these issues.
 This lab uses SPA to compare the performance of the database before and after the migration.

 - _Security Compliance:_ Since Database Migration Workbench is a component of Oracle Enterprise Manager, your migrated databases are automatically added/updated in Enterprise Manager.
 You can utilize the [Compliance Management](https://docs.oracle.com/en/enterprise-manager/cloud-control/enterprise-manager-cloud-control/13.5/emlcm/manage-compliance.html) feature in Enterprise Manager to improve your database fleet security posture.
 Enterprise Manager Compliance Management leverages industry/regulatory standards for secure configuration such as CIS Benchmark, DISA STIG, and Oracle Security Best Practices.

->**Note:** Enterprise Manager Compliance Management is licensed under the Database Lifecycle Management Pack (DBLM).
+>**Note:** Migration Workbench and SQL Performance Analyzer are licensed under Real Application Testing (RAT) Management Pack.
+Compliance Management is licensed under Database Lifecycle Management Pack (DBLM).

 ### Objectives